spacekitteh/hLLVM/README.md

 Goal:
 ==========================================
-- Provide functionalities for performaning analysis and transformation of LLVM codes in pure Haskell
+- Provide functionalities for analysing and transforming LLVM codes in pure Haskell

 The implemented functionalities:
 1) a parser to parse LLVM code in its text form;
-2) an internal IR that is designed for Hoopl and direct composition;
+2) an internal IR (Hir) that is designed for Hoopl and direct composition;
-3) a set of utility functions to convert LLVM AST to and from the internal IR;
+3) a set of utility functions to convert LLVM Assembly AST to and from Hir;
-4) a set of utility functions to query the IR.
+4) a set of utility functions to query Hir.

 Build: